Fluido Favorites: Summer’16

 - Restricted picklists

-You will definitely celebrate this one: Until now you had the ability to enter any value to a picklist through the API.
-For example through data loading.
+You will definitely celebrate this one: Until now, you have had the ability to enter any value to a picklist through the API.
+For example, through data loading.
 This potentially results in poor data.
 Now you can restrict picklists so that it validates the values upon insert or update.

 - Troubleshoot Your Validation Rules More Quickly